GED Math Study Guide: Algebra

 A movie theater charges $8 per ticket.
 You have $40 to spend.
 How many tickets can you buy?

-Let x = number of tickets.
+Let \(x\) = number of tickets.

-Each ticket is $8, total cost = \(8x\).
-You have $40,
+As each ticket is $8, the total cost = 8\(x\).
+Since you have $40:

 \(x = 5\)